How to Prepare for a New Ski Season

 Ski Hotels

 A ski hotel might be more what you’re used to from holiday accommodation.
-Hotels are ideal for pairs, families or groups of four, and they offer the luxury experience we expect.
+Hotels are ideal for pairs, families or groups of four, and they offer the luxury ski experience we expect.
 Expect to find indoor swimming pools, spas, saunas, bars and restaurants in the best ski hotels.
-You can book bed and breakfast, half-board or full-board options.
+You can choose between bed-and-breakfast, half-board or full-board options.

 If you love hitting the slopes but don’t love the journey to and from the slopes with heavy gear, lengthy bus journeys, or long walks, a ski-in ski-out apartment is an option for you.